circular-o/circular/docs/frameworks/vue.md

 <o-color-picker :swatches.prop="mySwatches" />
 ```

-?> Are you using Shoelace with Vue?
+?> Are you using %LIBRARY_NAME% with Vue?
 [Help us improve this page!](%REPO_URL%/blob/next/docs/frameworks/vue.md)

 ### Slots

-To use Shoelace components with slots, follow the Vue documentation on using [slots with custom elements](https://vuejs.org/guide/extras/web-components.html#building-custom-elements-with-vue).
+To use %LIBRARY_NAME% components with slots, follow the Vue documentation on using [slots with custom elements](https://vuejs.org/guide/extras/web-components.html#building-custom-elements-with-vue).

 Here is an example: